-Amidst several notable design changes, the American Arts Commemorative Series entered its third year of issue with a one ounce coin honoring musician Louis Armstrong, who played the trumpet and cornet, as well as composed and sang.
+Amidst several notable design changes, the American Arts Commemorative Series entered its third year of issue with a one ounce coin honoring musician Louis Armstrong (Buy on eBay), who played the trumpet and cornet, as well as composed and sang.
 He is recognized as one of the most influential figures in jazz, with his influence extending into popular music later in his career.

 The obverse design of the medal features a right facing three-quarters portrait of the musician.
 He appears during his youth with a broad smile and jovial expression.
 The reverse features the image of a trumpet along with musical notes and the words “Ambassador of Jazz”.